korchasa/awesome-chatgpt/README.md

 ### Other sdk/libraries

+- [alexrudall/ruby-openai](https://github.com/alexrudall/ruby-openai) - A Ruby SDK that interacts with the OpenAI API for various AI functionalities.
 - [confident-ai/deepeval](https://github.com/confident-ai/deepeval) - DeepEval is an open-source evaluation framework for testing large-language model outputs.
 - [e2b-dev/awesome-ai-sdks](https://github.com/e2b-dev/awesome-ai-sdks) - A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous AI agents.
 - [jtsang4/claude-to-chatgpt](https://github.com/jtsang4/claude-to-chatgpt) - Claude to ChatGPT is a project for converting Anthropic's Claude model API into OpenAI Chat API format.